pixeltrix/www.fargosfordstreet.com/public/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 6. Street view of mashup location

 = Localization =
 Please [Contact me](http://wphostreviews.com/chris-contact) if you'd like to provide a translation or an update.
-Special thanks to:
+Special thanks to all the folks who created and udpated these translations:

+* Catalan
-* Chinese / Taiwanese - Y.Chen
+* Chinese / Taiwanese
-* Croatian - Vinko P.
+* Croatian
-* Dutch	- Wouter K., Age
+* Dutch
-* Finnish - Jaakko K.
+* Finnish
-* French - Sylvain C. and Jérôme
+* French
-* German - Stefan S., Stevie, Mike B.
+* German
-* Hungarian - Németh B.
+* Hungarian
-* Italian - Gianni D.
+* Italian
-* Russian - Alexander C.
+* Russian
-* Simplified Chinese - Yiwei
+* Simplified Chinese
-* Spanish - Seymour
+* Spanish
-* Swedish - Mikael N.
+* Swedish

 == Installation ==